dburr/sbc6120-tools/README.md

 Writes an image file to a given partition of an SBC6120 format drive. `partition` must be specified in octal.
 This is roughly equivalent to Steve's `WinToAta` tool.

-Example: `to_sbc.sh games.img /dev/sdc 0010` writes the contents of the file `games.img` to  partition `0010`
+Example: `to_sbc.sh games.img /dev/sdc 0010` writes the contents of the file `games.img` onto partition `0010`
-onto the SBC6120 formatted disk at `/dev/sdc`.
+of the SBC6120 formatted disk at `/dev/sdc`.

 # NOTES